-

 Which governing law is customarily used on acquisitions?

 Thai law continues to remain the preferred governing law for domestic M&A transactions.
-However, in cross-border M&A transactions, it is common practice to adopt foreign governing laws.
+However, in cross-border M&A transactions, it is common practice to adopt foreign governing laws in the sale and purchase agreements, particularly in share sale and purchase agreements.
 Thai courts typically recognize and enforce the contractual choice of foreign law, particularly when one of the parties is a foreign entity or individual.
 This is subject to the general reservation that it is not contrary to public order or the good morals of the people of Thailand, and the foreign law must be proven to the Thai courts as appropriate.
-Recognition of the foreign governing law may be easier if a share purchase agreement governed by foreign law is enforced outside Thailand, such as through foreign arbitration or a foreign court.
+Recognition of the foreign governing law may be easily achieved if a sale and purchase agreement governed by foreign law is enforced outside Thailand, such as through foreign arbitration or a foreign court.
 Thailand is a signatory to the New York Convention.

 -